Skip to Content

 November 29, 2023 to February 25, 2024

-This international exhibition included a variety of styles from noted Canadian, German and Swiss artists including Neville Clarke, Linda Kemp, Peter Marsh, Lin Souliere, Rayne Tunley, Uta Jeran, Karoline Koeppel, Reinhard Fluri, Konrad Gruber, and Rudolf Stüssi.
+This international exhibition included a variety of styles from Canadian, German and Swiss artists Neville Clarke, Linda Kemp, Peter Marsh, Lin Souliere, Rayne Tunley, Uta Jeran, Karoline Koeppel, Reinhard Fluri, Konrad Gruber, and Rudolf Stüssi.

-Photo: Rayne Tunley, When the Wind Blows Mixed Medium
+Photo: Rayne Tunley, When the Wind Blows, Mixed Medium

 Painting by Frieda Nelson, of Three Horses, done in Acrylic